gamemanual0/gm0/source/docs/being-a-team/starting-a-team.rst

 Now, to find mentors: reaching out to STEM teachers in your area is a great way to find interest, but you can also reach out to local businesses to see if any of their employees would be interested in lending a hand!
 (See the email guide for more tips.)
 New recruits can ease this process a little, and if a new mentor knows a team member it'll make it easier for them to mesh with the rest of the team.
 Receiving mentorship over text and video is generally less recommended, as in-person mentors can communicate and demonstrate mechanical and software concepts more efficiently.

 .. important::
    To compete, teams are required to have at least two mentors over the age of 18.
 Additional mentors can be younger than 18.
-All mentors must pass FIRST's Youth Protection Screening, a once-per-year background check for mentors and volunteers.
-This is all handled by FIRST, and is free.
+All mentors must pass the *FIRST* Youth Protection Screening, a once-per-year background check for mentors and volunteers.
+This is all handled by *FIRST*, and is free.

    While parents and other family members can be helpful mentors in a pinch, it's important to have outside mentorship so that your team can survive even after you graduate.